 We like to make the move in day run smoothly, but unfortunately sometimes issues do arise.
 We have a very short turnaround to inspect our properties, instruct cleaners to attend and fix maintenance issues where necessary.
 This could mean your property is in need of repair and is in the queue to be sorted.
 We advise you to take a look around the property on the day you arrive and make a list (with photos) of any issues and email it to us.
 If there are issues, don’t worry we will make every effort to deal with the problems as quickly as possible.

 You will need to pop into your nearest Post Office branch, or contact the Royal Mail.
 Full details on how to re-direct your post from your old address can be found on the Post Office website here.

-For your council tax, students – you will need to register your details with the council and obtain an exemption letter which confirms you are exempt from paying council tax.
-Professionals – you will need to register your details with the council and set up a payment plan with them.
+For your council tax, as a student you will need to register your details with the council and obtain an exemption letter which confirms you are exempt from paying council tax.
+As a professional, you will need to register your details with the council and set up a payment plan with them.

-Firstly, take your meter readings!
-Locate the meters and take note, along with the date you took the readings.
-Then find out who the current providers are by calling:
+Locate the meters and take note of the meter readings and the date you took the readings.
+Then, find out who the current providers are by calling:

 Gas – 0870 608 1524

 Electric – 0845 330 0889

 If you wish to change suppliers, you’re welcome to do so but first you must register with the existing supplier from the first date of your tenancy agreement.

 As for your internet, you should consider arranging this as soon as possible, most providers are usually very busy with limited slots for installations, so get it booked in as soon as you have decided who to go with.
 You can purchase a TV licence online, by setting up a payment plan or making a one off payment.